Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 471 days is lower, thus better.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum days below previous high of 447 days is larger, thus worse.

 AveDuration: